 Combining administrative records on firm-level output prices and quantities with quasi-experimental variation in credit supply, we explore the interconnection between the productivity and pricing effects of financial shocks.
 We show that a tightening of credit conditions affects firms' technical productivity growth (TFPQ) in the long-run and but also induces firms to change their pricing policies.
 As a result, commonly adopted estimates that rely on revenue-based productivity measures (TFPR), which conflate the pricing and productivity effects, offer biased predictions regarding the effects of financial shocks on firms' real productivity growth.
 Moreover, we document that the nominal adjustments triggered by these shocks have real implications.
 By adjusting prices, firms can leverage the product market to relieve pressure to cut expenditures on productivity-enhancing activities, thereby mitigating the contraction in future productivity growth.

 Lenzu, Simone, David Rivers, and Joris Tielens.
-"Financial Shocks, Productivity, and Prices" Available at SSRN 3442156 (2020).
+"Financial shocks, productivity, and prices" (2024).

 @article{lenzu_etal2021,